marchete/RN_Explorer/src/solorunner/readme.md

 - <LAHC_TIME_LIMIT>: Max time in seconds for LAHC Search.
 When it's timeout the thread resets and restart.
 - <LFA_SIZE>:
 - <K_A>: Remaining Numbers score
 - <K_B>: Number of X Rows and Y Rows with numbers.
-I didn't use it on my final run.
+I dont't use it on my final run.
 - <K_C>: Remaining Points score
 - <K_D>: Remaining Squared Points score.
 - <INC_TIME>: Increase Search time on milliseconds, after restarts.
 Like 50ms to allow more time if the level is hard.
 The code limit the max search time to 70sec.